Per48edjes/Anduril-Case-Study/questions/clarifying_questions.md

 - I suspect `pan_tilt_unit_*` metrics describe controlling the pan/tilt of some camera(s?) in the tower, but what are `radar_detections_count`, `track_count` and are the bonus metrics themselves conceptually related?
     - How does `radar_detections` compare to the radio frequency detection metrics, conceptually (what are they measuring)?
     - What are the radio frequencies being detected (and to what end)?
+    - How is time measured for the "speed" metrics?